jkotan/nexdatas.tools/doc/nxsfileinfo.rst

   -g GROUPMAP, --group-map GROUPMAP
-                        json or yaml map of {output: input} or [[output, input],] or a text file list to re-arrange metadata -r GROUPMAPFILE, --group-map-file GROUPMAPFILE
+                        json or yaml map of {output: input} or [[output, input],] or a text file list to re-arrange metadata -e, --group-map-error
+                        Raise an error when the group map file does not exist -r GROUPMAPFILE, --group-map-file GROUPMAPFILE
                         json or yaml file containing the copy map, see also -m METADATAFILE, --metadata METADATAFILE